-They hide their flaws and, consciously or unconsciously, try to mimic the power person’s behavior and opinions.
+They hide their flaws and, consciously or unconsciously, try to mimic the powerful person’s behavior and opinions.

 This is important because your power depends in large part on the people you surround yourself with.

-So you must find ways to reliably vet the people around you without counting only -or too much- on your own analyses.
+So you must find ways to reliably vet the people around you without counting only on your own analyses.

 Givers VS Takers: Watch Out Who Gets The Power

-Since different people seek power, we should be watchful of who gets the power.
+Since different people seek power, we should be watchful of who gets it.